top of page

 • If you're at Peake, use the courtesy shuttle bus to join a shopping trip

-• Naughty Grape is a good place to buy foreign alcohol; they're connected to the importer and will deliver to your boat.
+• Naughty Grape is a good place to buy foreign alcohol; they're connected to the importer and will deliver to your boat

 Trinidad transportation

 To get in and out of Chaguaramas you can use the big public bus (tickets MUST be pre-purchased), yellow group maxi taxis, TTRideshare app, hire a car or hire someone you've met to drive you.
-Personally we stuck to the TTRideshare app, hiring cars and using drivers we'd met at the yard or through the Market bus trip.

 Importing Yacht in Transit goods into Trinidad

-If there is something specific you need it's likely you'll need to import it into Trinidad.
-If you get the process right it can be a very easy process.
-To help, we've written a complete guide on how to import Yacht in Transit goods into Trinidad tax free.
+If there's something specific you need for yourself or your boat it's likely you'll need to import it into Trinidad.
+If you get the process right it can be very easy and as a bonus, yacht in transit goods have no tax.

 Addressing Yachts in Transit goods sent to Trinidad & Tobago